benedict-96/Cemracs2023/paper/src/results.md

 | ------------- | :------ | :------ | :------   |
 | Training time | 4:02:09 | 5:58:57 | 3:58:06   |

 The time evolution of the different training losses is shown in M[fig:TrainingLoss]m(@latex).
 The training losses for the volume-preserving transformer and the volume-preserving feedforward neural network reach very low levels (about ``5 \times 10^{-4}``), whereas the standard transformer is stuck at a rather high level (``5 \times 10^{-2}``).
 In addition to the Adam optimizer we also tried stochastic gradient descent (with and without momentum) and the BFGS optimizer [nocedal1999numerical](@cite), but obtained the best results with the Adam optimizer.
 We also see that training the VPT takes longer than the ST even though it has fewer parameters.
-This is probably because the softmax activation function requires fewer floating-point operations than the inverse in the Cayley transform (even though `GeometricMachineLearning.jl` has an efficient explicit matrix inverse implemented this is still slower than simply computing the exponential in the softmax).
+This is probably because the softmax activation function requires fewer floating-point operations than the inverse in the Cayley transform.
+We hence observe that even though `GeometricMachineLearning.jl` has an efficient explicit matrix inverse implemented, this is still slower than computing the exponential in the softmax.

 ## Using the Networks for Prediction